Resources / Blog Posts / Ask the Experts: Managing Challenging Family Dynamics Around the Holidays

 Answer

 The holidays are about love and being together.
-Try starting some new traditions like making crafts, a holiday scavenger hunt, or winter walk with a lantern.
+Try starting some new traditions like making crafts, a holiday scavenger hunt, or a winter walk with a lantern.
 You can watch home videos and tell stories about when they were little.
 Making lists of all of the wonderful things about them can also really help.
 Connection is medicine, and when you have close moments like this, oxytocin (which is known as the “love drug”) flows along with serotonin, which is responsible for happiness.
 Gifts and all things kids get release dopamine, which only leads to pleasure.
 Make this holiday about happiness, which can only come from laughing, snuggling, and being together.
 It will be the one they remember, I promise.

 Jennifer Kolari, MSW, RSW Child and Family Therapist